*Sleepyti.me is paid a commission for products purchased through our links. See our Disclosure for more information.

 XL types come with extra length but are roughly the same width as other single beds.
 These are ideal for adults or in space-saving situations, such as college dorms.
 XL beds are usually 80 inches long and 38 inches wide.

-The youth-size is perfect for younger children or tight spaces, such as a bunk bed or RV.
+The youth-size is perfect for younger children or tight spaces, such as a bunks or RV beds.
 They come in at around 66 inches long and 33 inches wide.

 The final option is the standard single size.
 These are most suitable for adults or larger children.
 They can fit snugly in smaller rooms and are more compact than their king or queen-sized counterparts.
 They tend to measure 75 inches long and 38 inches wide.